ayatimelana/SMS-Spam/README.md

-Check out my application on SMS Spam Detection https://sms-spam-detection-pfr0xnyizaf.streamlit.app/
+Check out my application on SMS Spam Detection:

+https://sms-spam-detection-pfr0xnyizaf.streamlit.app/

-SMS Spam Detection
+SMS Spam Detection:

 This project aims to develop a machine-learning model to detect spam messages in SMS text data.
 It utilizes natural language processing (NLP) techniques and a supervised learning algorithm to classify SMS messages as either spam or non-spam (ham).

-Dataset
+Dataset:

 The dataset used for this project is the "SMS Spam Collection" from the UCI Machine Learning Repository.
 It contains a collection of 5,574 SMS messages, labeled as spam or ham.
 The dataset can be downloaded from [link to dataset] (https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection).

 The dataset file (sms_spam_dataset.csv) contains two columns: